markmipt/ms1searchpy/README.md

 You can make a quantitation for complex projects using script directms1quantmulti.
 The example below is shown for our project of time-series profiling of glioblastoma cell line under interferon treatment.

-Script takes a table with details for all project files.
+Script takes a tab-separated table (.tsv) with details for all project files.
 An example of a sample file table is available here in the examples folder.
 It should contain the following columns:

 File Name - filename of raw file.
 For example, “QEHFX_JB_000379”.